Account Access for Employees

 Step 1: Determining your VSU ID number

-Every employee at the university has a unique VSU ID number that begins with 870.
+Every employee at the university has a unique VSU ID number.
 You will need this number in order to retrieve your username and password in the next step.
-If you do not know your VSU ID number, refer to the VSU ID Lookup Guide.

 Step 2: Determining your VSU username and password

 Once you have determined your VSU ID number, retrieve your VSU username and set your initial password by using the Password Management Tool.
 Your VSU email address will be the username you retrieved followed by @valdosta.edu.

 For example, if your username is: johndoe